 Fundrise invests in commercial real estate deals all over the United States, which can possibly lower the risk for default or losses.

-If the commercial real estate market collapses in Atlanta, for instance, investors still have a stake in properties in Dallas or other major metropolitan areas in the United States.
+Here’s why.
+Let’s say the commercial real estate market collapses in Atlanta.
+Fundrise will investors still have a stake in properties in Dallas or other major metropolitan areas in the United States.
+Since the eREITs are made up of a variety of properties nationwide, one area’s market collapse won’t necessarily affect another area.

-The broad diversification of Fundrise’s portfolio properties means investors have a lower potential risk for loss as their “eggs” are divided up into many properties within each fund’s basket.
+The broad diversification of Fundrise’s portfolio properties means investors have a lower potential risk for loss.
+With their “eggs” divided up into many properties within each fund’s basket, risk of loss is potentially reduced. .

-One of the reasons for the rising popularity in crowdfunded real estate investing is that it takes away much of the work and many of the other possible problems associated with traditional real estate investing.
+One of the reasons for the rising popularity in crowdfunded real estate investing is that it takes away much of the work of real estate investing.
+It also eliminates many of the other possible problems associated with traditional real estate investing.

 Traditional Real Estate Can Be Tough Work

 Investing in real estate via the traditional routes definitely has its benefits.
-Buying and renting homes and apartment buildings can produce a steady monthly income stream for those looking to increase cash flow or replace traditional job income as they head toward financial independence.
+Buying and renting homes and apartment buildings can produce a steady monthly income stream.
+If you’re looking to increase cash flow or replace traditional job income as you head toward financial independence, real estate investing can be attractive.

 Doing the fix and flip thing can produce large amounts of cash in a relatively short period of time.
 Profits can increase if you are handy with home repair and improvement tasks and can do most or all of the work yourself.